build-cpp/cmkr/README.md

 `cmkr`, pronounced "cmaker", is a modern build system based on [CMake](https://cmake.org/) and [TOML](https://toml.io).
 It was originally created by [Mohammed Alyousef](https://github.com/MoAlyousef).

-**NOTE**: The documentation is currently a work-in-progress due to breaking changes since `0.1.4`.
-For examples you can check the [cmkr GitHub topic](https://github.com/topics/cmkr) and the [tests](https://github.com/build-cpp/cmkr/tree/main/tests).

 `cmkr` parses `cmake.toml` files and generates a modern, idiomatic `CMakeLists.txt` for you.
 A minimal example:

 ```toml